Barton Regis Rural District: Abolition

-In November 1903 Bristol Corporation promoted a local act of parliament to extend the area of the city to include the parishes of Shirehampton and Westbury-on-Trym, and part of the parish of Henbury, as well as the neighbouring Horfield Urban District.
+In November 1903 Bristol Corporation promoted a local act of Parliament to extend the area of the city to include the parishes of Shirehampton and Westbury-on-Trym, and part of the parish of Henbury, as well as the neighbouring Horfield Urban District.
 As a consequence it was proposed to dissolve the Barton Regis Rural District and distribute its area between the Chipping Sodbury and Thornbury rural districts.

 The Bristol Corporation Act 1904 (4 Edw.
 7. c. ccxxiii) took effect on 1 October 1904.
-Shirehampton and Westbury-on-Trym were added to the city, Filton, Stoke Gifford and Winterbourne parishes were transferred to Chipping Sodbury RD, while the parish of Henbury was transferred to Thornbury RD.
+Shirehampton and Westbury-on-Trym were added to the city, Filton, Stoke Gifford and Winterbourne parishes were transferred to Chipping Sodbury Rural District, while the parish of Henbury was transferred to Thornbury Rural District.